 Voice service, also known as Conversational Service, provides a natural form of communication.
 Language is our primary means of communication making voice assistants like Alexa or Siri a promising new customer support channel.
 However, to accelerate its usefulness and adoption, it is crucial that Alexa, for example, is not only bombarded with questions but engages in actual dialogue.
 Most skills and functions are currently simple question and answer in form, essentially acting as an FAQ in audio format.

 Unymira's, on the other hand, relies on dialogue.
-By connecting a digital language assistant with our chatbot Knowledge Bot, actual conversations are possible versus a simple question and answer dynamic.
+By connecting a digital language assistant with our chatbot Knowledge Bot creating a voicebot, actual conversations are possible versus a simple question and answer dynamic.
 This not only creates a better customer experiences but also benefits Alexa as it actively learns from each interaction.
 Here's how it works:

 Innovative Service Channel